OmarBaltaji/NextCut/NextCut/README.md

     6. php artisan passport:install<br/><br/>
     7. php artisan passport:client --personal <br/>
     Name the personal access token: “Personal Access Token” <br/>
-    For more details on Laravel passport, check the official documentation:<br/>
+    For more details on Laravel passport, check the official documentation: https://laravel.com/docs/8.x/passport<br/><br/>
-    (Laravel Passport - Laravel - The PHP Framework For Web Artisans)<br/><br/>
     8.  php artisan storage:link<br/>
     This creates a symbolic link from public/storage to storage/app/public<br/><br/>
     9. Create a Firebase project:<br/>
-        - Go to Authentication and enable authentication with email and password get the Firebase Credentials file (json file)<br/>
+        - Go to the Authentication section and enable authentication with email and password get the Firebase Credentials file (json file)<br/>
         - From Firebase navigate to Project settings -> Service accounts -> Generate a new private key -> Generate Key.<br/>
-        - Open the downloaded file and copy and paste it to the firebase credentials file (json file) in the project<br/>
+        - Open the downloaded file and copy and paste it to the firebase credentials file (json file) in the project.<br/>
      The file should look like:<br/>
      <pre>
         {  <br/>